jianglibo/pagehelper-docs/helpers/ph-page-submitter.md

 When the value of an element changed, will summit the current page with changed value.

+{: .highlight }
+>  Change the value of the form field and watch the url change.

 ## search field

-> {: .highlight }
-  Type words the page will sumbit after delay specified.

 <div class="code-example" markdown="1">
 <label>Type to search